OpenInsightHQ/.github/profile/README.md

 Open Insight takes a different approach.

-AI belongs to the enterprise.
+The enterprise learns once.
+Everyone benefits.

+Open Insight continuously learns from the enterprise — its data, systems, business knowledge, workflows, skills, and expertise.
+This knowledge is centrally managed, governed, and made available to employees across the organization.

+Employees don't need to build their own AI from scratch.
+They simply use AI to accomplish their work.

+As employees use Open Insight, their interactions, feedback, and outcomes can further improve the AI

+The enterprise builds the intelligence.
+Employees put it to work.
+Employees simply focus on achieving business goals.

 It runs on enterprise infrastructure, not personal laptops.
 No installation, no setup, no maintenance burden on employees.
 It works **24/7** — monitoring systems, processing tasks, and collaborating with other AI agents across departments.

-Enterprise Skills, enterprise context, business knowledge and data connections are centrally managed by administrators and securely shared across the organization.

-Employees simply focus on achieving business goals.

 ---